The Story Behind Rebuilding My Health

+Then, I was hit with an epic bout of food poisoning a year or so later.
 While I felt back to normal within a few days, a couple of months later, a new kind of digestive distress came on.
-Diarrhea, gas and bloating, plus fatigue and weakness, seemed to be the new normal.
+Diarrhea, gas and bloating, plus fatigue, brain fog and weakness, seemed to be the new normal.

 Over the next few months, I saw various doctors and endured numerous tests.

-- Gut dysbiosis (AKA bad bacteria) – I had too much bad bacteria, in the wrong places, including small intestinal bacterial overgrowth (SIBO) and Candida overgrowth.
+- Gut dysbiosis (AKA bad bacteria) – I had too much bad bacteria, in the wrong places, including small intestinal bacterial overgrowth (SIBO), H. pylori and Candida overgrowth.

-- New food sensitivities – I had developed a couple dozen new food sensitivities.
+- New food sensitivities – I had developed a couple of dozen new food sensitivities because of leaky gut.